 American Indian and African American Children are Overrepresented in Foster Care (2016) Share of children in the overall population, and the foster care population, by race in 2016 60% 51.1% 50% 40% 30% 24.9% 23% 20% 13.8% 10% Am Indian/ Asian Black Hispanic or White Key Notes: Source: U.S. Children's Bureau.
 'The AFCARS Report."
 2017; KidsCount, 'Child Population by Race."
 2017.
-Share of Child Population Share of Children in Foster Care experience foster care placement before their eighteenth birthday, compared to 15.4 percent of Native American children and 11 percent of black children.91 consequences.
-92 Children often experience the physical separation from their caregivers as rejection or loss and do not understand why it has occurred.
+Share of Child Population Share of Children in Foster Care experience foster care placement before their eighteenth birthday, compared to 15.4 percent of Native American children and 11 percent of black children.

+At times, intervention in families is necessary for children's safety, but as research has shown, removing children from their families causes significant short-term distress and can have long-lasting negative consequences.
+Children often experience the physical separation from their caregivers as rejection or loss and do not understand why it has occurred.
 Removal and placement in foster care and subsequent placement changes may affect a child's ability to form healthy attachments.
-93 Because of discretion built into the system, some case managers remove children more frequently than others, regardless of families' circumstances.
+Because of discretion built into the system, some case managers remove children more frequently than others, regardless of families' circumstances.
 One study looking at children who were assigned case managers who had higher rates of removing children from their homes found that those children "have higher delinquency rates, along with some evidence of higher teen birth rates and lower earnings."
-94 Surveys have found that nearly one-third of homeless youth and well over half of victims of child trafficking had experience in foster care.
-95 The Midwest Study, the largest longitudinal survey of youth ageing out of the foster care system, found that former foster youth were significantly less likely to be employed, have health insurance, and have a college degree than their peers who had not been in foster care, and they were significantly more likely to experience economic hardship.
-96 Over half of youth surveyed had been arrested, and one-fifth reported being convicted of a crime.
-97
+Surveys have found that nearly one-third of homeless youth and well over half of victims of child trafficking had experience in foster care.
+The Midwest Study, the largest longitudinal survey of youth ageing out of the foster care system, found that former foster youth were significantly less likely to be employed, have health insurance, and have a college degree than their peers who had not been in foster care, and they were significantly more likely to experience economic hardship.
+Over half of youth surveyed had been arrested, and one-fifth reported being convicted of a crime.